dymmond/esmerald/docs/en/docs/protocols.md

 The problem we have identified is that usually these frameworks don't have a business scope in mind and that does not mean it is not possible, because of course it is!

-When `Esmerald` means business oriented protocols is in fact referring to the separation between the data logic, where the database models and connections are and the **business objects** where as the name suggests, manages the business logic of an application.
+When `Ravyn` means business oriented protocols is in fact referring to the separation between the data logic, where the database models and connections are and the **business objects** where as the name suggests, manages the business logic of an application.